 Bureau of Elections

 The Bureau of elections is part of the County Clerk’s office.
-Rick Palochak, Director of the Bureau of Elections and his staff members serve as neutral parties in running elections, providing all McKinley County voters the means to vote.
+Marlene Custer, Manager of the Bureau of Elections and her staff members serve as neutral parties in running elections, providing all McKinley County voters the means to vote.

 Registering to Vote